How To Forgive Yourself In Sobriety

 The more you can get out of your own head, the easier it will be to start forgiving yourself.

 If you’re spending time learning a new skill or doing something that reaches and supports other people you’re going to start feeling better AND start changing the way you see yourself.

 People do this in a variety of ways.

 Some join gyms and get heavy into fitness.
 They start meeting goals for the first time in their lives and find a group of supportive people to belong to.
 Other people take up a new hobby and become really good at it.

 Find little things you can do to grow – whether it’s by learning, or getting in shape, or developing a new skill.
 These tiny achievements will help you see yourself in a more positive light.
 The collective impact is life-changing.

 2. I found things that gave my life meaning

-Yes, I was distracted by learning how to design a website and finding new readers, but I was also fulfilled by it.
+Yes, I was distracted by learning how to design a website and connecting with new readers, but I was also fulfilled by it.
 Even the days I wanted to tear out my hair because I couldn’t figure out how to do something technical, a part of me loved all of it.

 I got to do things I never thought I could do.
 The story in my brain has always been that I’m a technophobe.
 Websites, graphic design, code – those things were too hard for me.
 I didn’t have the aptitude.

-Not true.
 I got a chance to prove something to myself and for the first time in who knows how long, I didn’t give up.
 I saw it through and you know what?
 It boosted my self-esteem and feelings of self-worth.